 Visit the department page for Teaching Staff.

 Preparation of research designs specific to psychological counseling and a research proposal.
 To investigate research articles from different research types, qualitative and quantitative.
-To examine a sample of each research design such as Correlational, T-test, Anova, Manova, Longitudinal, Regression, Factor Analysis, Field Study, Mixed Patterns.
+Examine a sample of each research design such as Correlational, T-test, Anova, Manova, Longitudinal, Regression, Factor Analysis, Field Study, and Mixed Patterns.

 Basic concepts of scientific research techniques and applications.
 Data collection techniques and methods, sampling types, research types, patterns and features, research suggestions, steps and application, writing suggestions, and article review.
-The ethical rules that must be followed during and after the research, such as ethical principles that should be observed in publications, subject choices, informed consent, collection of data, the confidentiality of data, use of scientific articles, and references.
-In addition, topics such as the division of labor between authors, contribution presentations, and author rank, in the article writing phase, include teaching in line with APA standards.
+The ethical rules must be followed during and after the research, such as moral principles that should be observed in publications, subject choices, informed consent, data collection, data confidentiality, use of scientific articles, and references.
+In addition, topics such as the division of labor between authors, contribution presentations, and author rank in the article writing phase, include teaching in line with APA standards.

 Methods of statistical techniques and their introduction, descriptive and experimental research methods, parametric and non-parametric techniques, introduction to the SPSS program, and its use in applications.

-Introducing psychological counseling approaches with groups, concepts related to counseling with groups, stages of the group, resistance, transference, exercises, dealing with the difficult counselee, and group practices.
+Introducing psychological counseling approaches with groups, concepts related to counseling with groups, stages of the group, resistance, transference, exercises, dealing with the problematic counselee, and group practices.

-Widely used psychological counseling theories and contemporary psychological counseling theories (Cultural Psychology, Feminist Psychology, Post-modern approaches, etc.).
-Techniques and methods are specific to these theories.
-Counseling theories and ethics.
+Widely used and contemporary psychological counseling theories (Cultural Psychology, Feminist Psychology, Post-modern approaches, etc.).
+Techniques and methods are specific to these theories—counseling theories and ethics.

-Differences in gender and gender concepts and the influence of stereotypes on gender roles, psychological counseling theories, and gender stereotypes on the application of these theories on psychological theories.
-Psychological diagnosis and psychological treatment are negative effects of stereotypes.
+Differences in gender and gender concepts and the influence of stereotypes on gender roles, psychological counseling theories, and gender stereotypes on applying these theories to psychological theories.
+Psychological diagnosis and psychological treatment are adverse effects of stereotypes.
 Gender and social gender-sensitive psychological counseling and psychotherapies.
-The effects of the advisor and the advisor's gender on counseling processes.
+The results of the advisor and the advisor's gender on counseling processes.
 Feminist contributes to the science of psychology and the psychological counseling process.

-Contemporary personality theories, personality characteristics to be consulted, examination of the personality characteristics of the counselee and communication in the counseling process, examination of the personality structure in Turkish culture.
+Contemporary personality theories, personality characteristics to be consulted, examination of the personality characteristics of the counselee and communication in the counseling process, and analysis of the personality structure in Turkish culture.
 Discussion of personality traits and some concepts (endurance, competence, etc.) leading to integration problems.

 Structural theory, strategic theory, intergenerational theory, experiential theory, cognitive and feminist family counseling theories, methods, and techniques in family counseling.
-Family counseling process, initial interview, determination of goals, measurement, and evaluation of longitudinal effects, terminating and monitoring principles and techniques.
-Ethical principles in family counseling.
+Family counseling process, initial interview, determination of goals, measurement, and evaluation of longitudinal effects, terminating and monitoring principles and practices—ethical principles in family counseling.